Innovation Council of Oxon Hill

 The colors of ICOH are black, grey, and white.
 Why?
 Well for one, innovation is more than a light bulb with a yellow light.
 Innovation is a very complex idea in itself because of how human it is: it has the capability of success, the capability of failure, it can bring people together, it can tear them apart, it can help, it can harm, it can be black or white, but is most commonly somewhere in the middle.
 And finally, while innovation is defined, in part, as a "new idea," it is something that has started since the dawn of time, and continues throughout generations to come—it is timeless.

-Based on the idea that innovation cannot be known without a reference from the past, these poster designs visually show a sort of timeline of the first innovation to the most current one being place inside of the icon.
+Based on the idea that innovation cannot be known without a reference from the past, these poster designs visually show a sort of time of the first innovation to the most current one being place inside of the icon.
 These would specifically be used to enhance brand recognition, and would be placed inside bus shelters and metro stations within the area.